ABD-01/Flask-Protobuf/Notes.md

     return DynamicForm
 ```
-This enables me to create form based on protobuf payload.
+This enabled me to create form based fields in protobuf payload.

 ## Flask